 People go into debt for various reasons, some of which are largely beyond their control.
 But while some people are able to pay off their debts and avoid it going forward, others can’t seem to escape it, despite very real efforts.
 The following are 3 common reasons people stay in debt and what they can do to help break the debt cycle.

 1. The need to have it all — right now

 In the end, if you really want to stay out of debt, you need to be willing to make changes and sacrifices.
 Otherwise, the cycle will repeat itself.
-Change may not be easy, but I can assure you that living with the consequences of debt is much more difficult.
+Change may not be easy, but living with the consequences of debt is much more difficult.

 Get help breaking the debt cycle

 If you’re ready to join the ranks of people who don’t stay in debt, there is help available.
 Freedom Debt Relief is here to help you understand your options for dealing with your debt, including our debt relief program.
 Our Certified Debt Consultants can help you find a solution that will put you on the path to a better financial future.
 Find out if you qualify right now.

 - Unemployed?
 Here’s How to Keep Managing Your Credit Card Debt (Freedom Debt Relief)

 - How Depression Might Affect Spending and Debt (Freedom Debt Relief)

 - Study: Freedom Debt Relief Helps Clients Reduce Stress (Freedom Debt Relief)